LisiLisenok/Chime/scheduling.md

 	"message" -> String|Boolean|Integer|Float|JsonObject|JsonArray
 };
 ```
-* complete event, which occurs when timer is exhausted by some criteria given at timer create request:
+* complete event which occurs when timer is exhausted by some criteria given at timer create request:
 ```Ceylon
 JsonObject {
 	// timer name